overuseofrem/ableton/README.md

 <br>

-## 📝 license
+## 📝 Disclaimer

+This is a fan-made, non-commercial project created for educational and recreational purposes only.
+All text content, links, and branding elements in this project are copied from the Ableton website for practice purposes.
+All images, icons, and other media are sourced from free-to-use platforms (e.g., Unsplash, Boxicons) or replaced with placeholders.
-this project is for **educational purposes only** and is not affiliated with with or endorsed by Ableton.
+This project is not affiliated with, endorsed, sponsored, or specifically approved by Ableton AG.
-all original content belongs to Ableton. this clone is not intended for commercial use.
+All original code in this repository is licensed under the [MIT License](LICENSE).